lokkju/dosbox-x/tests/integration/README.md

 **Tests hang**
 - DOSBox-X might be in a state waiting for input
 - Try pressing a key in DOSBox-X or restarting it

+**DEBUGBOX entry point tests skip**
+- These tests require the `assets/` directory to be accessible from within DOSBox-X
+- Mount the test assets directory as a drive in DOSBox-X
+- The test COM file (`DBXTEST.COM`) is created automatically in `tests/integration/assets/`
+- Example: Add `mount d: /path/to/dosbox-x/tests/integration/assets` to your config